Tim Odegard, Ph.D., CALP

-Tammy Hutchings is a second year Ph.D. student in the Literacy Studies program.
-She is also a speech-language pathologist in a private practice specializing in the assessment and treatment of language and literacy disorders.
+Tammy Hutchings is a third year Ph.D. student in the Literacy Studies program.
+She is also a speech-language pathologist for the Maury County school district serving pre-K through 4th grade.
 She earned her Bachelor of Health Science degree from the University of Missouri in 2001 and received her Master of Science degree from the University of Central Missouri in 2003.
 She holds a Certificate of Clinical Competence from the American Speech-Language-Hearing Association (ASHA).
 Her research interests include investigating resiliency factors in dyslexia as well as if students are being accurately identified in the different categories of specific learning disability at the school level.
 Tammy works on the Resiliency and Persistence project.

 Shonna Phelps, M.Ed.

-Shonna Donovan Phelps is a second year Ph.D. student in the Literacy Studies program.
-She is a high school English teacher and RTI Coordinator working to close the reading gap for secondary students.
+Shonna Donovan Phelps is a third year Ph.D. student in the Literacy Studies program.
+She worked as a high school English teacher and RTI Coordinator.
+She is now an ELA Academic Consultant for the Southwest region of Tennessee.
 She holds a Bachelor's degree from Belmont University and an M.Ed. from MTSU in Curriculum and Instruction.
 Her research interest is the use of reading profiles to inform reading and comprehension interventions in the secondary classroom.
 Shonna works on the High School Reading Profiles project.

 Undergraduate Student Members

-Kaitlyn Berry is a junior majoring in psychology with a pre-graduate concentration and minors in biology and behavioral neuroscience.
+Kaitlyn Berry is a senior majoring in psychology with a pre-graduate concentration and minors in biology and behavioral neuroscience.

-Robyn Sessler is a junior majoring in psychology with a pre-graduate concentration and a minor in biology.
+Robyn Sessler is a senior majoring in psychology with a pre-graduate concentration and a minor in biology.

 MTSU Students Interested in Joining our Research Team